Recent Work

 Historic one-room schoolhouse and newly installed vane.

 The weather vane commissioned below is of "Champ", the legendary Lake Champlain sea monster.
-While on his sailboat one night, Jack Chase actually saw the creature as he looked through the bottom of his scotch glass.
+While on my sailboat one night, I actually saw the creature as I looked through the bottom of my scotch glass.

 "Champ", stainless steel and stained glass.
 Use of stainless steel ensures decades of trouble-free functioning outdoors.